Theory for Lattice Relaxation in Marginal Twist Moir\'es

 Moir\'e van der Waals materials are stacks of two-dimensional materials where the unit cell is engineered to be much larger than the atomic lattice constant.
 This is achieved through either a lattice mismatch or a relative rotational twist between two adjacent layers.
 The expansion of the unit cell acts to target and energetically flatten the lowest energy bands close to the Fermi energy.
 Over the past six years, such moir\'e engineering has led to a long list of exciting experimental observations including of superconductivity in twisted bilayer graphene \cite{cao_unconventional_2018} and twisted WSe$_2$ \cite{guo_superconductivity_2025,xia_superconductivity_2025}, as well as correlated states like Wigner crystals in WSe$_2$/WS$_2$ heterostructures \cite{xu_correlated_2020}, orbital Chern insulators in twisted mono-bilayer graphene \cite{polshyn_electrical_2020}, and interaction-induced halos in twisted double-bilayer graphene \cite{he_symmetry_2021}.

-While it is convenient to think of the constituent layers as rigid crystals, it was soon appreciated both experimentally \cite{woods_commensurateincommensurate_2014} and theoretically \cite{jung_origin_2015,san-jose_electronic_2014,van_wijk_moire_2014} that they are more like membranes where ``lattice relaxation'' arises from competition between intralayer elastic strain that resists relaxation and interlayer van der Waals adhesion energy that wants to expand regions with favorable stacking configurations.
-The gain in adhesion energy grows as the moir\'e cell area leading to a reconstruction of the moir\'e at sufficiently small twists.
-Often this is an essential ingredient for observed electronic effects.
-For example, without lattice relaxation the flat bands of magic-angle twisted bilayer graphene near charge neutrality would merge with the higher-energy dispersive bands \cite{nam_lattice_2017}, and there would not be a substrate-induced topological gap \cite{jung_origin_2015,bultinck_mechanism_2020} that underpins the observation of the orbital quantum anomalous Hall effect \cite{serlin_intrinsic_2020} in twisted bilayer graphene aligned to a hexagonal boron nitride substrate.
+While it is convenient to think of the constituent layers as rigid crystals, it was soon appreciated both experimentally \cite{woods_commensurateincommensurate_2014} and theoretically \cite{jung_origin_2015,san-jose_electronic_2014,van_wijk_moire_2014} that the layers behave more like flexible membranes.
+In this scenario, the equilibrium moir\'e structure results from ``lattice relaxation'' which arises due to the competition between intralayer elastic deformations that resist relaxation and the interlayer van der Waals (vdW) interaction that wants to expand regions with energetically favorable stacking configurations.
+The gain in adhesion energy grows as the moir\'e cell area leading to a significant reconstruction of the moir\'e at sufficiently small twists.
+Often this is an essential ingredient for the observed electronic effects.
+For example, without relaxation the flat bands of magic-angle twisted bilayer graphene near charge neutrality would merge with the dispersive remote bands \cite{nam_lattice_2017}, and there would not be a substrate-induced topological gap \cite{jung_origin_2015,bultinck_mechanism_2020} that underpins the observation of the orbital quantum anomalous Hall effect \cite{serlin_intrinsic_2020} in twisted bilayer graphene aligned to a hexagonal boron nitride substrate.